shell-command) reads a line of text using the

 asynchronously, and you can continue to use Emacs as it runs.

 You can also type M-& (

-async-shell-command) to execute
+async-shell-command) to execute a

-shell-command-on-region) is like M-! but
+shell-command-on-region) is like M-!, but

 passes the contents of the region as the standard input to the shell

-the buffer.
-For instance, if the buffer contains a GPG key, type
+see what keys are in the buffer.
+If the buffer contains a GnuPG key,

-type C-x h M-| gpg <RET> to feed the entire buffer contents to
+type C-x h M-| gpg RET to feed the entire buffer contents

 SHELL environment variable when Emacs is started.
 If the file

 name is relative, Emacs searches the directories listed in